maximus-brown/maximus-brown.github.io/_posts/2019-04-07-Deborah-Berry-Photography.md

 > They made me feel at home.
 I was amazed at how friendly and helpful everyone was.

-## Felt like learning an entirely new language
-She felt like she had to learn a whole new language.
+She felt like this endeavor was like learning a whole new language.

 > My biggest challenge was that I had no funds to start with but then I was given a challenge once again.

-I was told by Jason Matias that if I got a wallet by midnight he would give me 50 ADA.
-At first I tried to download one wallet but it was taking forever so then I found another and made the deadline with him saying I didn't think you were going to make it.
+She was told by Jason Matias that if she got a wallet by midnight he would give her 50 ADA.
+> At first I tried to download one wallet but it was taking forever so then I found another and made the deadline with him saying I didn't think you were going to make it.

 Here's another one of her art pieces I really like.